 Use filtered water (to get any chlorine out of tap water).

 Always allow your culture to come to room temperature before opening and handling, and keep closed as much as possible.

-Essentially sourdough is made with flour and water.
-Most bread cultures are used to control the indigenous bacteria naturally present in the flour, which might produce unwanted characteristics such as excessive sourness or spoiled taste.
-Adding the cultures will ensure a uniform and a more complex flavour development with minimal batch-to-batch variations.
+Essentially sourdough starter is a mixture of flour and water, rich in bacteria and yeast, either added or naturally occurring from the environment, that is used to make sourdough bread..
+Most bread cultures are used to control the indigenous bacteria naturally present in the flour, which might produce unwanted characteristics such as excessive sourness or a spoiled taste.
+Adding the cultures will ensure a uniform and more complex flavour development with minimal batch-to-batch variations.

 The variety of flour used influences the characteristics of the sourdough and it is possible to make sourdough with wheat, rye and other types or mixtures of flours.
 Other important parameters influencing the attributes of the cultures are time and temperature during the processing.
-Additionally it is possible to produce sourdough adding sugar and salt, which also will influence the result.
+Additionally, it is possible to produce sourdough adding milk, oils, sugar and salt, which also will influence the result.

 Step 1.
 Preparing the initial pre-dough.

 - Mix 500 grams of flour with 500 ml of water (one part flour to one part water) to make one kg of pre-dough.

 - Add 0.25 grams, or one pinch if using our mini measuring spoons, of the starter culture.
 The starter culture can be dispersed in a small amount of water and then be added to the flour, mixing in well.